cgonzvaz/CodingChallenge_DataIntegration/README.md

 ## Getting Started

-All the testing was executed on lapton on Windows 10.
+All the testing was executed on laptop on Windows 10.

 ### Prerequisites